 - Ensure you stay up to date with North Metropolitan TAFE’s Acceptable Use of IT Services by Students (225 KB) (PDF document) (see Policies, important documents and responsibilities).

 Cyber security resources for students and families

 Further information can also be found in our handbook.

 Services and support

-We offer a broad range of services to support you through your academic studies and personal development.
+We offer a range of student support services to help your academic studies and personal development.